 Beginner's Guide to Understanding Negative Prompts in Stable Diffusion

-The process begins by extracting features from both positive and negative image prompts.
+Negative prompts in Stable Diffusion serve as a guiding mechanism to define what to exclude from generated images.
+In Stable Diffusion, positive prompts are used to describe the desired output, while negative prompts are used to describe undesired elements.
 The positive features condition the conditioned latent, while the negative features condition the “unconditioned” latent.
 This causes the latent image to move towards the image prompt and away from the negative image prompt.

-Advanced Techniques & Best Practices for Crafting Effective Negative Prompts
+Best Practices for Crafting Effective Negative Prompts

 1. Emphasizing Negative Prompts: If you’re generating an image of a “forest” but you really don’t want any “bears” in the image, you could use “bears:1.3” as your negative prompt to make it 30% more important that there are no bears in the image.